maurobalbi/glas/editor/code/README.md

 ## Acknowledgments

-This project is heavily inspired / outright copied from the exellent [Nix language server](https://github.com/oxalica/nil) and [rust-analyzer](https://github.com/rust-lang/rust-analyzer).
+This project is heavily inspired by the exellent [Nix language server](https://github.com/oxalica/nil) and [rust-analyzer](https://github.com/rust-lang/rust-analyzer).